ls1intum/Artemis/docs/dev/guidelines/server.rst

 4. Single Responsibility: Keep DTOs focused on specific tasks and data subsets to maintain a clear and concise data representation.
 Avoid using a single DTO for multiple payloads unless the data transferred is exactly the same.
 Create separate records for new or updated payloads.
 5. Avoid Adding Methods: Refrain from adding methods to DTOs.
 They should serve only as simple data containers without any business logic.

-This is a bad example for a DTO, since it contains the entity object ``Post``.:
+This is a bad example for a DTO, since it contains the entity object ``Post``:

 .. code-block:: java